Research Articles

 Milk and honey mixture seems to be at least as effective as dextromethorphan and levodropropizine, the most prescribed over-the-counter antitussives in Italy, in non-specific acute cough in children.

-Review Article Children's Health Cough Honey
+Review Article Children's Health Honey

 Honey is recommended for non-specific acute paediatric cough by the Australian guidelines.
 Current available randomised clinical trials evaluated the effects of a single evening dose of honey, but multiple doses outcomes have never been studied.